pboisselier/M1-Projet/README.md

 #### GPIO Interrupt

-Small wrapper for the libgpiod library using pthread to provide GPIO interrupts (gpiod-isr.h)
+Small wrapper for the libgpiod library using pthread to provide GPIO interrupts (gpiod-isr.h), see libgpiod.md in `utils/rpi` for help on how to use it.

 ### Arduino Due